cunctat0r/Xian/_posts/2017-07-07-node-js-and-ci.md

     app: heroku_app_name
     ```

-4. Push our project to Github only:
+4. Push our project to [GitHub](http://github.com) only:

     ```
     git push
     ```

-All work for us will be done by Github and TravisCI, we will receive notifications in our Slack channel.
+All work for us will be done by [GitHub](http://github.com) and [TravisCI](https://travis-ci.org/), we will receive notifications in our Slack channel.